thor-com-se/certificates/Front-End Developer/Principles of UX UI Design/Introduction to UX and UI design/notes.md

   - UI designers create logical and beautiful layouts, informed by a systemized design library
   - Designers in small companies may need to perform several roles covering both UX and AI, but as the company size increases designers become more specialized and perform more niche roles
 - Product managers handle communication between roles and teams, and the strategy necessary for succeeding in product development
-- "UX" was coined by Don Norman to describe the experience of purchasing from a store
+- "UX" (User Experience) was coined by Don Norman to describe the experience of purchasing from a store
   - UX has been refined into an iterative design process
     - Observing a task performed by users
     - Identifying user problems